 Below are the different types of paid leave currently offered to Springfield Firefighters:

 *Vacation time for Firefighters who work 24-hour shifts

 Continuous Operation Holiday

 The Springfield Fire Department offers service to the community 24/7, year-round.
 Because of this, Fire personnel are required to work on regular City holidays or are off on certain holidays as a result of their off-duty day falling on the holiday.
-Firefighters who work 24-hour shifts receive 10 one-half shift per year, in the form of Continuous Operation leave time.
+Firefighters who work 24-hour shifts receive 10 one-half shifts per year, in the form of continuous operation leave time.

 Firefighters who work 24-hour shifts will receive 48 hours of paid time off per year.

 Firefighters earn 144 hours annually (max accrual of 2,160 hours).
 Sick time can be used for illness, preventive health, or other medical needs for the Firefighter and the Firefighter's spouse, children or parents.

 Fire Department Personnel on a 40-hour week earn 96 hours per year (max accrual of 1,440 hours).